iboxdb/ason/README.md

     }
 }
 ```
+the Array pass through "new Ason(array)" always dynamic object array, it doesn't check the ':' flag.

 if the first element not ends with ':' , it will back to Array , as "new Object[]"